AM I ELIGIBLE TO JOIN A SKILLNET APPRENTICESHIP PROGRAMME?

 WHAT SORT OF PERSON IS ACCEPTED ON AN APPRENTICESHIP?

-- Able to show that they have fully researched the area of work they want to do and that they're the right person for the job
+- Able to show you have fully researched the area of work you want to do to show you’re the right person for the job

-- Aware of their responsibilities to both themselves and the company who would employ them
+- Aware of your responsibilities to both yourself and your employer

 - Prepared for further study

-- Realistic about the amount of work they may have to do
+- Realistic about the amount of work you may have to do

 - Happy to work as both part of a team and an individual